Hueeerta/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 ```

 This saves you from having to manually input data into your application for testing out your new functionality.

+You will notice that we are starting to work with data from a kind of <i>database<i>.
+Recall that React's states allow us to add state variants to our components since the users interact with them through the browser.
+Although we are setting the initial state of data for the person's list, you should not use states as your data source for display the list or add new persons.

+In [part 2c](/en/part2/getting_data_from_server) we are going to cover how to communicate with a server.
+But, for now, you can find different ways to manage yout data locally.
+Among them, you can take advantage of the browser's [localStorage](https://www.robinwieruch.de/local-storage-react/).

 <h4>2.10: The Phonebook Step5</h4>